TextQLLabs/textql-landing-page/src/data/whitepaper/content.md

-# The Definitive Architecture for Novel Insights Discovery

 In this post you're going to learn:
 - What TextQL is and how it can help you explore your data better
 - How it performs better than existing, pure-LLM systems